Skip to main content

 Doing your homework takes time, but taking notes from the following resources will pay off when you get to the interview:

 • People.
 Talking to current employees will quickly tell you about company culture, what abilities are most valued, or what questions you should anticipate in an interview.
-You can also consult with professionals who don’t work for the employer but are in the same field.
-Both provide insights you can’t get from other sources.
 Use Terrapins Connect or the alumni tool in LinkedIn to identify people in the University of Maryland network.

 Similar to how you would study for an exam, it is important to study yourself before an interview.
-What are the top experiences you have that employers will be most interested in hearing about?
-Make sure those stories come through in your interview.
+Take some time to reread your resume and compare it to the job description.
 Consider reflecting on the following:

-• What are the top 3 experiences I want to make sure an employer knows about me before I leave the interview?
+• What are the top 3 experiences I want to ensure an employer knows about me before I leave the interview?

 • What are my most relevant experiences to the employer and the job/internship?
 This can include class projects, part-time jobs, and other experiences.